hpi-epic/gpucsl/docs/How-to-implement-a-new-ci-test.md

 basically used the argparse package, so please refer to https://docs.python.org/3/library/argparse.html on how to use it.

 One mandatory step will be to add a new distribution flag (example for distribution flag: gaussian).
 Then you have to extend the function _gpucsl_cli_
 (`gpucsl/cli/cli.py`).
-The main points are error checking for new parameters you introduced and passing the sanitized values to _the run_on_dataset_ function.
+The main points are error checking for new parameters you introduced, instanciate your implemented subclass of _PC_ and pass the sanitized values to the class by creating it with the general parameters the constructor takes and calling the _set_distribution_specific_options_ method with the distribution specific options as arguments.
 You do not need to change anything to write the results as done currently.